Care & Safety

 Lost children or people will be taken to the Welfare tent.

-If you lost something at the Festival, please visit the Welfare Tent in Electric Ladyland to see if it's been handed in.
+If you lose something at the Festival, please visit the Welfare Tent in Electric Ladyland to see if it's been handed in.

 Festimed are the Medical Team for the Festival.
 They employ a wide range of health professionals, including doctors, nurses, paramedics and emergency care practitioners.

-There are medical facilities all around the site, these include a Hospital, two Walk-In Medical Tents and two pharmacies.
+There are medical facilities all around the site, these include a Hospital, a Walk-In Medical Tent and pharmacies.

 If you have special medical needs (e.g. if you are diabetic or coeliac) and need to bring in prohibited items to the Festival, we can provide you with a letter of authority.
 Please email us on [email protected].